feerposser/docker-env-list-tutorial/readme.md

 4. - [x] Run container using `Docker CLI` and loading variables with flags and .env file
 5. - [x] `docker-compose.yml` file for up the service container with environments variables

+We're not going to learn Docker or Docker Compose from scratch.
+This tutorial assumes that you know the basics of each one of then.

 <br>
 <hr>
 <br>